Gifts of Cash or Property

 Non-cash gifts of tangible or intangible property are generally known as gifts-in-kind.
 Tangible property can fall into two distinct categories, and its value is derived from its physical existence: (1) objects, such as equipment, software, automobiles, printed materials, etc.; (2) services, such as providing photography services.
 Intangible personal property is property whose value stems from intangible elements.
 Examples include patents and copyrights.

 To ensure that donors receive proper gift credit, acknowledgement, and stewardship, and to ensure that the gifted property is entered into the university's fixed asset inventory when appropriate.
-All gifts-in-kind need to be reported to the UO Foundation and to the Business Affairs Office.
+All gifts-in-kind need to be reported to the UO Foundation and to Business Affairs.

 It is the responsibility of the university representative accepting a gift-in-kind to discuss the university's policies related to gifts-in-kind prior to accepting a gift.
 It is, therefore, important that the representative, department, program, or office consider the value of the gift to the university.
 Please carefully consider the following before accepting a gift-in-kind: